The Profiles, Career Paths and Duties of Various Physicians

 Medical Director of Hôpital Montfort from 1958 to 1967.

-Wilbrod François Cormier was born in New Richmond, New Brunswick on January 5, 1916.
+Wilbrod François Cormier was born in New Richmond, Quebec on January 5, 1916.
 He attended elementary school and high school in New Richmond, and spent two years at the Académie commerciale de New Richmond.
 He registered in the classical education program at the Gaspé Seminary, and completed the program at Brébeuf College in Montreal.
 He pursued his university medical studies at the Université Laval (M.D., 1943), and later served in the military as a physician at the Quebec Military Hospital from 1943 to 1946.
 He spent several years in private practice in Sutton, Quebec, from 1946 to 1949.
 Between 1949 and 1951, he took and completed specialized courses in pulmonary disease, tuberculosis and bronchoscopy at the Hôpital Sacré-Coeur in Cartierville and at the Trudeau School in Saranac, New York.
 From 1951 to 1957, Wilbrod Cormier worked as Senior Physician at the Ross Sanatorium in Gaspé.
 In 1957-1958, he took courses at the school of hospital administration of the Quebec hospitals committee (Comité des hôpitaux du Québec) in Montreal.
 He moved to Ottawa in 1958 to take up the position of Medical Director at Hôpital Montfort, which he filled until 1967.
 From 1967 to 1976, he served as Assistant Director of the medical care program of the federal Department of Health and Welfare.
 From 1976 to 1977 he was director of operations and special projects for the Health Insurance Branch, Health Programs.
 From 1978 to 1981 he served as consulting physician for the Outaouais office of the Commission de la santé et de la sécurité du travail du Québec (C.S.S.T.Q.).
 He retired in 1981.
 Dr. Cormier chaired the Board of Directors of the Eastview Health Unit from 1960 to 1967.
 He was member of the Board of the Ottawa-Carleton Health Unit from 1967 to 1973 and of the Ottawa-Carleton Social Planning Council from 1965 to 1970, and he later chaired the Board of the Centre d’accueil Champlain from 1969 to 1976.
 He was also a member of the Ottawa Board of Education's French Language Advisory Council at the secondary level from 1971 to 1972.
 Former second-in-command of the 19 Field Ambulance Montreal (militia) from 1949 to 1951, he was second-in-command of 10 Medical Company of Ottawa (militia) from 1957 to 1964 and Commander from 1964 to 1967.
 Married to Marguerite Bilodeau, he had three sons.
 Wilbrod F. Cormier died in Ottawa on February 19, 1984.